 Cute, hand-painted murals will make an excellent addition to your baby boy nursery.

-Painting your baby boy nursery is a fun activity that the whole family can get involved in (of course, pregnant women should be careful of the fumes).
+A key part of baby boy nursery ideas, painting your baby boy nursery is a fun activity that the whole family can get involved in (of course, pregnant women should be careful of the fumes).
 Why not kick things up a notch and do a mural in your baby’s nursery?
 If you’re not a natural artist, you can simply project a design or image on the wall and essentially paint by numbers.
 So, get inspired!
-Here are some nursery mural ideas to get you started:
+Here are some baby boy nursery ideas for murals to get you started:

 - Under the sea: Paint the surface of the water near the ceiling, and then have fun creating an aquatic atmosphere below.
 Include octopi, colorful fish, vibrant coral reefs, and of course, lots and lots of bubbles.